Have you ever wondered how to release the golf club correctly at impact?

 Golf Swing Release Drill

 Hopefully, you are confident on the three main ways in releasing so you can find more consistency in your golf game.
 Ultimately, you want to create a swing that is as consistent as possible so you don’t have wild swings in your scores.

-If you build a swing that is based on timing you are setting yourself up for some tough ball striking days.
-Both the slap hinge and the crossover have their benefits but largely depend on nearly perfect timing.
+If you build a swing that is based on timing, you are setting yourself up for some tough days.
+Both the slap hinge and the crossover have their benefits, but largely depend on nearly perfect timing.
 So if you opt for those, you better have a strong short game for extra help.

-The push release is the best way to square up the ball and create consistent ball striking.
-The left wrist should remain flat throughout the impact zone for the most consistent contact.
+The push method is the most effective way in releasing it properly in golf.
+This allows the left wrist to remain flat throughout impact for the most consistent contact.
 There should be no horizontal hinging motion of the left wrist at impact is made.